 A Four Season Recreational Area

-For fishing, swimming, boating, water-skiing, wakeboarding, hiking, biking, camping, canoeing, sightseeing, hunting, ATVing, snowmobiling, cross-country skiing, the Curtis area offers over 20,000 acres of inland lakes, unspoiled wilderness and friendly faces.
+For fishing, swimming, boating, water-skiing, wakeboarding, hiking, biking, canoeing, sightseeing, hunting, ATVing, snowmobiling, cross-country skiing, the Curtis area offers over 20,000 acres of inland lakes, unspoiled wilderness and friendly faces.

 Come to the Manistique Lakes Recreation Area.

 Au Sable Point Lighthouse and Maritime Museum , Pictured Rocks National Lakeshore between Munising and Grand Marais, MI.
 Trail of 1.5 miles leads along the lakeshore from the Hurricane River Campground to the Lighthouse.

 ATVing: lots of trails and back roads around Curtis, so bring your machine and have some off-road fun.

 Big Spring or Kitch-iti-Kipi, Michigan's largest spring is located in Palms Book State Park.
 Named the "Mirror of Heaven" by the early Indians.
 The Big Spring is two hundred feet across and forty feet deep.
 A self-operated observation raft guides visitors to vantage points overlooking fascinating underwater features and fantasies.
 Directions: Go 12 miles west of Manistique to Thompson.
 Turn north on M-149 for 12 miles to the park. by Indian Lake.

 Boat, Motor, ATV, and Snowmobile Rentals at the Fish and Hunt Shop in Curtis, MI.
 Sales of new and used boats, snowmobiles, lawn and garden equipment, ATV's, motorcycles, clothing and snowmobile apparel.
 Parts & Service Department.
 On Main Street near Portage Creek in Downtown Curtis.
 1-906-586-9531.